eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Installation with product installer for Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Cyclone DDS also provides a product installer, this may be easier
+The Cyclone DDS also provides a product installer, a more simple method
-than installing it from GitHub.
+of installation rather than installing it from GitHub.

 To install the Cyclone DDS from the installer: